payu-india/CMS-Chatbot/docs/WEB Integration/custom-checkout-merchant-hosted/collect-payments-with-cards-seamless/handling-guest-checkout-transactions.md

     </tr>
     <tr>
       <td>ccexpyr <code>mandatory</code></td>
-      <td><code>String</code> This parameter must contain the card's expiry year or Alt ID expiry year for guest checkout – as entered by the customer for the transaction.
+      <td><code>String</code> This parameter must contain the card's expiry</br> year or Alt ID expiry year for guest checkout – as entered by the</br> customer for the transaction.
 It must be of four digits.
-For VISA cards, Plain card's expiry year need to be posted this parameter.</td>
+For VISA cards,</br> Plain card's expiry year need to be posted this parameter.</td>
       <td>2021</td>
     </tr>
     <tr>